-Featured in publications like Redbook, Scientific American MIND, Men’s Health Magazine, Salon, Shape, The Daily Telegraph, About.com, ParentMap, and eHarmony Advice, Dr. Kolakowski also maintains a relationship blog on The Huffington Post.
-Her forthcoming book Single, Shy and Looking For Love: A Dating Guide for the Shy and Socially Anxious will be released in October 2014.
-She is the author of When Depression Hurts Your Relationship (New Harbinger, 2014), available wherever books are sold.
+Featured in publications like Redbook, Scientific American MIND, Men’s Health Magazine, Salon, Shape, The Daily Telegraph, Business Insider, ParentMap, and eHarmony Advice, Dr. Kolakowski also maintains a relationship blog on The Huffington Post.
+She is the author of Single, Shy and Looking For Love: A Dating Guide for the Shy and Socially Anxious and When Depression Hurts Your Relationship, available wherever books are sold.

 Dr. Shannon’s Latest Articles